hapax/hapax.github.io/assets/alien-maths.md

 things we don't.
 As with linguistic relativism, we can distinguish two forms of cognitive relativism.
-The strong form states that *your brain determines your reality*.
+The strong form states that your brain (or cognitive architecture) determines your reality.
 The weak replaces "determines" with "influences".